Justice-Reaper/Justice-Reaper.github.io/_posts/en/2025-02-04-authentication-backstage-entra-id.md

 Once this is done, you should see the **Microsoft login button** on the Backstage UI.

-> 🚨 However, authentication will fail at this point because Backstage does not recognize the user in its catalog.
+> However, authentication will fail at this point because Backstage does not recognize the user in its catalog.
 This leads us to the next step.
-{: .prompt-error }
+{: .prompt-danger }

 ![Authentication error](assets/img/backstage-entraid/auth-error.png)
 *Authentication error*